captn3m0/captn3m0.github.com/pages/ebooks.md

 [url-to-epub][url-to-epub]
 : A simple zero-config script that generates a standards-compliant EPUB from a webpage.
 Zero config.
 Requires pandoc

+## Apps

+[what-to-read][what-to-read] ![][dead]
+: Peppers your goodreads to-read list with amazon links.
+Sadly dead now, because Amazon broke its API.

+[Minerva][minerva] ![][dead]
+: Minerva is a simple ebook scanning system, which uses amazon's Product Search API along with google book search to generate metadata for each book.
+No longer maintained, but might be useful for someone wanting to do full-text indexing in PHP.

 ## References

 Here are links to other similar tools that you might like: